 But what is being done to help identify mental health conditions?

-COVID-19 created a mental health crisis.
-The IPRO QIN-QIO developed this educational program to help primary care offices integrate behavioral health (BH) services (including anxiety and depression screenings) into everyday practice.
+Join the IPRO QIN-QIO for an educational program to help primary care offices integrate behavioral health (BH) services (including anxiety and depression screenings) into everyday practice.

 - 12-1PM EDT